RedK0d/CLICKABLE-FC3/README.md

  * Tobsen                               (Edm Exporter for Blender)
  * Grim Reapers,MatAWG and Sklang       (YouTube content creators)
  * Aether,ImAPanzer and Emerald 467     (For Discord Management)
+ * CrunchZ08                            (For his information on the F-15C systems)
  * Emerald 467 deadlyfishes and snowman (For tests and feedback)
  * Zeitgeist                            (LowFidelityAircraftManual)
  * denissoliveira                       (Help Images)